 After graduating in 1962 with a Bachelor of Science (Honours) degree from the University of Western Australia, Professor Quilty first visited Antarctica in 1965 as a field palaeontologist with the University of Wisconsin.
 He received his PhD from the University of Tasmania in 1969.

-Professor Quilty was active in international Antarctic leadership serving as vice-president of the peak international Antarctic science body, the Scientific Committee on Antarctic Research (SCAR) from 1994–1998.
+Professor Quilty was active in international Antarctic leadership, serving as vice-president of the Scientific Committee on Antarctic Research (SCAR) from 1994–1998.
 He also served as Chair of the 20th SCAR meeting in Hobart in 1988, as well as symposia on the Vestfold Hills and Macquarie Island.

-At a national level, he was President of the Association of Australasian Palaeontologists, and was Federal Secretary of the Geological Society of Australia.
-He also served on both state and federal councils of ANZAAS.
+At a national level, he was President of the Association of Australasian Palaeontologists, and Federal Secretary of the Geological Society of Australia.
+He also served on both state and federal councils of the Australian & New Zealand Association for the Advancement of Science.
 Professor Quilty convened the 17th Australian Geological Convention in Hobart in 2004, and the Mawson Symposium for the Royal Society of Tasmania in 2011.

-Quilty Bay in the Larsemann Hills west of the Stinear Peninsula near Davis station was named by the Australian Antarctic Names Committee in recognition of his contributions.
+The Australian Antarctic Names Committee named Quilty Bay in the Larsemann Hills, near Davis station, in recognition of his contributions.

 The United States Antarctic Research Program named Quilty Nunataks, a group of nunataks extending over eight miles in West Antarctica, to recognise his contribution as field party geologist for their program.

 Pat Quilty was a close colleague and friend of many years, who mentored a generation of Antarctic scientists.
 He enriched the lives of all who had been fortunate to know this hard-working, intellectual, gentleman scientist.